 Department of Kinesiology & Sport Management Strategic Plan (2018 - 2025)

-The Department of Kinesiology & Sport Management will be a national leader in undergraduate and graduate programs in kinesiology and sport management.
+The Department of Kinesiology and Sport Management will be a national leader in undergraduate programs in kinesiology and sport management and graduate programs in kinesiology, sport management, and exercise physiology.

-Provide high quality, research-based, and applied educational programs that prepare leaders in the fields of kinesiology and sport management
+Provide high quality, research-based, and applied educational programs preparing leaders in the fields of kinesiology, sport management, and exercise physiology.

-Strategic Priority: Educate and empower a diverse student body
+TTU Strategic Priority: Educate and Empower a Diverse Student Body

 Goal 1: Advance and sustain a campus climate and culture characterized by accessibility, inclusiveness, and high academic quality.